 The video above shows you how to replace the battery in your 2008 Ford Taurus.
 We recommend changing the battery in Fords every 4 years.
 Although some batteries last much longer, most batteries begin breaking down chemically after four years, so you could experience dimmer headlights and other negative effects before you have a dead battery in your Taurus that you need to replace.

 Replacing the battery in your Taurus involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some Tauruss, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call Ford and they will give you the code for free.
 In many Fords, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Mercury Sable Premier 3.5L V6
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Mercury Sable Premier 3.5L V6

 Unlike a waist belt, these usually become looser as they age!
 Learn how to check it here2008 Mercury Sable Premier 3.5L V6